XPLMProcessing

 getCycleNumber()

 Return an integer counter starting at zero for each sim cycle computed/video frame rendered.
+Value does not reset on new flight, only on simulator re-start.

 >>> xp.getCycleNumber()